DaycareIQ/blog.daycareiq.com/_posts/2016-09-24-New-Features-Galore.md

 ### Allergy/Medical Alerts

 It's important to be able to respond to medical issues.
 We added a medical icon to alert you to children with allergies or medical issues.
+You can enable this icon by editing the child's details and clicking off the checkbox near the bottom.

 ![Alert Icon!](https://blog.daycareiq.com/site_assets/images/allergy.png)